CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 The Docker CLI tool login instructions are also shown in the [Rahti registry console](https://registry-console.rahti.csc.fi).

-## Using the Source to Image mechanism
+### Using the Source to Image mechanism

 OpenShift allows to build and deploy code without writing a `Dockerfile`.
 This is called Source to Image or `s2i`.
+It is used by running `oc new-app URL#branch`, the `#branch` is optional.
 For example, use the official python sample code:

 ```bash
 $ oc new-app https://github.com/OpenShiftDemos/os-sample-python.git